wkhere/stackless/Doc/library/io.rst

    .. attribute:: newlines

       A string, a tuple of strings, or ``None``, indicating the newlines translated so far.
+Depending on the implementation and the initial constructor flags, this may not be available.

+   .. attribute:: buffer

+      The underlying binary buffer (a :class:`BufferedIOBase` instance) that :class:`TextIOBase` deals with.
+This is not part of the :class:`TextIOBase` API and may not exist on some implementations.

    .. method:: detach()

-      Separate the underlying buffer from the :class:`TextIOBase` and return it.
+      Separate the underlying binary buffer from the :class:`TextIOBase` and return it.

       After the underlying buffer has been detached, the :class:`TextIOBase` is in an unusable state.